Guide

 The most dangerous thing an AI coaching tool can do is sound confident when it should be cautious.
 The second most dangerous thing is pretend the user does not need a real human when they clearly do.
-Getting safety right in everyday AI support means building those limitations into the product deliberately, not hoping users will figure it out.
+Safe use starts with knowing what the tool can help with, where it can overreach, and when the next step belongs with a qualified person.

 Key takeaways